A rose by any other name would still smell as sweet.

 But here’s the thing.
 You may not know.
 Because no one calls them seclusion rooms.
 Even though that’s what they are.

 Mind you, in many states, seclusion is still legal.
 And, if it’s legal, why not own it?
 I mean, seriously.
 If this is your school district’s philosophy–that using seclusion rooms work–then own it.
 Call it what it is.
-I mean, if you believe in the philosophy and think that it actually helps kids, why not shout it from the mountain top?
-Why are you hiding your seclusion room practices with fun names?

-If your child has mentioned any of these to you, there’s a good chance that he/she is being held in a seclusion room.
+If your child has mentioned any of these to you, there’s a chance that he/she is being held in a seclusion room.
 Because schools never call them seclusion rooms.

 Other Names for Seclusion Rooms